TeamRizu/outfox-wiki/content/user-guide/meta/faq.md

 weight: 2
 ---

-## What is Project OutFox?

-A project to modernize the StepMania 5.0.12/5.1 codebase to improve its performance and provide enhanced support for modern hardware and operating systems.
-We are also adding new features, including those being requested by our community, as well as refurbishing its support of non-dance/4-key game types, adding new game types, and so forth.
+This page has some of the more commonly asked questions pitched to us from the community, remember if you cannot find your answer here, feel free to ask in the discord server!

-## Will it still work with my old songs/themes/etc..?
+## Will OutFox still work with my old songs/themes/etc..?

 Project OutFox builds upon the existing StepMania 5.0.12/5.1 beta codebase, and maintaining backwards compatibility with older content is one of our main priorities.
 Content that worked on StepMania 5.0.12/5.1 (including songs, themes, and noteskins) should still work on OutFox.
 If you experience any issues/weirdness, please report it to us.